 To receive the Child Care Subsidy families must meet an activity test.
 The number of subsided hours you’re able to access will depend on the number of hours you work each fortnight.
 Both parents must meet the activity test – and in circumstances where one parent works less than the other, the subsidy will be based on the parent who works the least.

 Families earning $68,163 or less (amount correct as of November 2019) a year can access up to 24 hours of care a fortnight without having to meet the ‘activity test’.

 There is a cap on the hourly rate that the government will subsidise.
 The cap is different depending on the type of service.

-- For centre-based day care (long day care and occasional care) the cap is $11.77 an hour (amount correct as of July 2018).
+- For centre-based day care (long day care and occasional care) the cap is $11.98 an hour*

-- For Outside School Hours care (before, after and vacation care) the cap is $10.29 an hour (amount correct as of July 2018).
+- For Outside School Hours care (before, after and vacation care) the cap is $10.48 an hour*

 The Schoolkids Bonus was phased out in 2016.

 Parenting Payment is an income support payment for parents or guardians to help with the cost of raising children.